> Name Origins

 Sarah was buried [WHC] on Sunday the 13th May 1810.

-Elizabeth was buried [WHC] two months later on Thursday the 19th July 1810.
+Elizabeth was buried [WHC] two months later on Thursday the 19th of July 1810.

-William Steatham was baptised [WHC] on Sunday the 28th April 1811.
+William Steatham was baptised [WHC] on Sunday the 28th of April 1811.
 William was buried [WHC] on Saturday the 21st December 1811.
-The burials records again say Steatham.
+The burial records again say Steatham.

 Moses Steatham was baptised [WHC] on Sunday the 21st February 1813.

-Samuel Steatham was baptised [WHC] on Sunday the 26th March 1815.
+Samuel Steatham was baptised [WHC] on Sunday the 26th of March 1815.

-Next we have another child baptised [WHC] as James Steatham on Monday the 27th April 1818.
-This James was buried [WHC] on Wednesday the 17th February 1819.
+Next we have another child baptised [WHC] as James Steatham on Monday the 27th of April 1818.
+This James was buried [WHC] on Wednesday the 17th of February 1819.